 Twenty years ago, Jimmy Eat World released their third full-length album, Clarity.
 In retrospect, it’s a deftly crafted blueprint for second-wave emo that brought malleability to the genre with their dynamic, forward-thinking qualities.
-Then, the quintessential Bleed American fostered the band’s abiding legacy, and Futures rounded their alt-rock edges with emotional vulnerability.
+Then, the quintessential Bleed American fostered the band’s abiding legacy, and Futures rounded their alt-rock edges with deep introspection.
 For a band that has seen generational shades of the genre, they’ve faced constant cycles of triumph, defeat, and growth throughout their career.

 While staying true to the contagious hooks of “The Middle” or the delicate-yet-epic songwriting of “23”, Jimmy Eat World’s tenth album, Surviving, unearths their past emotions and also confronts new ones in the form of stylistic shifts and callbacks.
 While the members are now decades into their career and pushing their forties, this is Jimmy Eat World surviving, in the purest form.

 From the beginning, it’s evident that the band is indeed surviving—certainly not dying—with cutting power chords that revive the punk-leaning complexions of their sound (“Surviving”).
 With an all-encompassing emotional cognizance, frontman Jim Adkins acknowledges the essence of everything that surrounds and matters to him, from the moral sickness of modernity in “Criminal Energy” to the gratifying self-discovery in “All the Way (Stay)”.